 Chef Trey Quinlan

-When Red and Moe closed in March 2012, Trey decided the timing was right to develop his own twist on the Italian bistro.
-With help from his wife Jessica Quinlan, they opened a new restaurant on North 9th Street at the former site of Trattoria Strada Nova and Red and Moe.
+When Red and Moe closed in March, 2012, Trey decided the timing was right to develop his own twist on the Italian bistro and opened a new restaurant on North 9th Street at the former site of Trattoria Strada Nova and Red & Moe.

 Trey Bistro features an eclectic variety of options within each seasonal menu.
-Seasonal selections feature local and/or organic ingredients versatile for all appetites including vegetarian, vegan and gluten free alternatives.
-In addition to Trey’s amazing cuisine preparation and execution, is the unique bar.
-Open after the kitchen closes, the bar is complete with craft beer, artisanal spirits, hand-made syrups and fresh squeezed juices.
+Seasonal selections feature local and/or organic ingredients versatile for all appetites including vegetarian, vegan and gluten-free alternatives.
+In addition to Trey’s amazing cuisine preparation and execution, is the bistro's unique bar.
+Open after the kitchen closes, the bar is complete with craft beer, artisanal spirits, handmade syrups and fresh-squeezed juices.
 Whether you order the usual drink or try a daring new concoction, Trey has something to offer every individual.

 Chef Mark Sulltrop